 5.103 The purpose of statistical information collection is quite different from the purpose of administrative databases.
-It is to learn about levels, trends and relationships.
-In the statistical system the micro records that compose the aggregates are held confidential and are never used to determine any action that would affect an individual or an entity.
-Since statistical and administrative records should be treated the same, statistical agencies should make it clear to organisations providing administrative data that the statistical agencies will refrain from providing feedback that would translate into administrative actions vis-à-vis an individual or entity.
+The purpose of statistical information collection is to learn about levels, trends and relationships.
+In the statistical system, the micro records that compose the aggregates are confidential and are never used to determine any action that would affect an individual or an entity.
+Since statistical and administrative records should be treated in the same manner, statistical agencies should make it clear to organizations providing administrative data that the statistical agencies will refrain from providing feedback that would translate into administrative actions vis-à-vis an individual or entity.

-b.
-Advantages and limitations of administrative records
+(b) Advantages and limitations of administrative records

 5.104 Administrative data exist in response to legislation and regulation.
-As for the use of administrative data for statistical purposes, one should take into consideration that administrative data cover specific segments of the economic activity and are defined specifically to administer government programmes.
+As for the use of administrative data for statistical purposes, one should take into consideration that administrative data cover specific segments of economic activity and are defined specifically to administer government programmes.
 Consequently, administrative data may not always fit the exact needs of statistical agencies.

-5.105 One of the main advantages of administrative data is that these allow statistical agencies to acquire statistical information at a relatively low cost and to reduce response burden significantly.
+5.105 One of the main advantages of administrative data is that they allow statistical agencies to acquire statistical information at a relatively low cost and to reduce response burden significantly.
 They also have the advantage of covering a complete segment of the economy, often the whole economy.
-Due to the administrative character of the data, non-response is normally negligible and data are subject to substantial scrutiny, which should make them accurate.
+Owing to the administrative character of the data, non-response is normally negligible and data are subject to substantial scrutiny, which should make them accurate.
 They are not subject to sampling errors.

 5.106 Administrative records have limitations.
 Individuals and/or entities may not be required to report at common intervals.
-Some data may be reported monthly while others quarterly, even annually.
-Annual data may be presented on a calendar year basis, or on a fiscal year basis.
-Their availability may not align well with data release deadlines of the statistical agencies.
+Some data may be reported monthly while other data are reported quarterly or even annually, and annual data may be presented on a calendar-year basis or on a fiscal-year basis.
+The availability of administrative records may not align well with the data-release deadlines of the statistical agencies.
 There may be delays before the data can be used and procedures may be required to allocate the records in the proper period.
-The intended coverage of administrative data may not satisfy well the needs of the NSO.
-The quality and some of the characteristics of the data may be difficult to establish as the data are reported and processed in the organizations assembling the administrative data.
+The intended coverage of administrative data may not satisfy the needs of the national statistical organization.
+The quality and some of the characteristics of the data may be difficult to establish, as the data are reported and processed in the organizations assembling the administrative data.

 5.107 It is necessary to examine the quality characteristics of individual sets of administrative records.
 The coverage and content of administrative records can be subject to discontinuities resulting from changes in regulations or administrative practices.
-Also, variables from administrative sources may not all receive the same attention.
-For example, revenues may be examined closely but less effort may be devoted ensuring the industry codes are correct.
+Also, variables from administrative sources may not all receive the same attention; for example, revenues may be examined closely, but less effort may be devoted to ensuring the industry codes are correct.
 Discrepancies may arise between administrative concepts and statistical concepts.
 As the administrative processes are not under statistical office control, concepts regarding variables and units in respect of data coverage, content, quality and consistency may not comply with the needs of the statistical system, limiting the use of administrative data for statistical estimation and analysis purposes.
-The difficulty of matching administrative and statistical records will also limit the use of administrative records on a large scale.
-It is possible that administrative sources arrive at the statistical agencies in an aggregated form.
-For example, statistics about education on primary schools may be available at an aggregate level only.
-In such a case, statistical agencies should obtain information about how the data were assembled.
+The difficulty of matching administrative and statistical records will also limit the use of administrative records.
+It is possible that administrative sources arrive at the statistical agencies in an aggregated form; for example, statistics about education on primary schools may be available at an aggregate level only, and in such a case statistical agencies should obtain information about how the data were assembled.
+Statistical agencies should investigate all the aforementioned issues thoroughly before they start using administrative records on a large scale.